jishnu-lab/SWING/README.md

 - xgboost (v 1.6.1)

 ### Missense Mutation Pertubation context
-A vignette with a step by step explaination of the method has been provided.
+A vignette with a step by step explanation of the method has been provided [here](https://github.com/AlisaOmel/SWING/blob/main/Scripts/MutInt_Notebook.ipynb).

 ### pMHC context
 #### Nested Cross Validation (NCV)